nanbeiwei2014/learnGit/readme.txt

-git is a version control system git is free software
+git is a distributed version control system.
+Git is free software.